CartoDB/documentation/app/content/analytics-toolbox-redshift/overview/getting-access.md

 If this is the first time installing the toolbox, skip this step.

-Download [the version](https://storage.googleapis.com/carto-analytics-toolbox-core/redshift/latest/version), and compare with your version installed:
+Download [the latest version](https://storage.googleapis.com/carto-analytics-toolbox-core/redshift/latest/version), and compare with your version installed:

 ```sql
 SELECT carto.VERSION_CORE();